 Mongolian Americans are those who have whole or part Mongolian ancestors.
-This also includes Mongolian immigrants such as those from Inner Mongolia in China.
+This also includes peripheral Mongolian immigrants such as those from Inner Mongolia in China.
+Peripheral Mongols are those who do not live in the country of Outer Mongolia.

 Some Mongolians came to America in the middle of the last century.
-Most of them now came late last century and this century when Mongolians could emigrate.
+Others came late 1990s and this century when Mongolians could legally emigrate.
+The traditional occupation of Mongolians in their native land is raising and taking care of animals.
+In the USA Mongolians must learn new job skills in their new modern, industrial nation.

-California has the largest Mongolian community.
+California has the largest Mongolian community in the USA.
 Many live in Oakland and San Leandro.
-There are many living in Koreatown in Los Angeles where there is a Mongolian speaking church.
-They also live in Illinois, Virginia and Colorado.
+Many also reside in Koreatown in Los Angeles where there is a Mongolian speaking church.
+Others live in Illinois, Virginia and Colorado.

 |People Name General||Mongolian, Peripheral|